Submissions

 • Type all captions on a separate page and put each figure and table on a separate page.

 • Make sure the file size (in Word, Libre Office, or TRF format) does not exceed 8MB.
-This is the maximum upload file size in the OJS setup.
-If the manuscript is larger than that due to high-resolution figures, leave only figure legends in the file.
-Prepare figures in JPG or GIF format with sizes up to 4 MB and upload individual figures as supplementary files.
+This is the maximum file size that can be uploaded in the OJS setup.
+If the manuscript exceeds the specified limit due to the inclusion of high-resolution figures, please include only the figure legends in the file.
+Prepare figures in JPG or GIF format with file sizes of up to 4 MB and upload them individually as supplementary files.
 During the upload of supplementary files, in step 4, name the files with titles corresponding to the number of figures in the manuscript text.
 Check the option "Present supplementary files to reviewers."

 2.2- Manuscript Preparation Instructions